Lithium iron phosphate: Metal substitution

-Substituting other metals for the iron or lithium in LiMPO_{4} can also raise efficiency.
+Substituting other materials for the iron or lithium in LiMPO_{4} can also raise efficiency.
 Substituting zinc for iron increases crystallinity of LiMPO_{4} because zinc and iron have similar ionic radii.
 Cyclic voltammetry confirms that LiFe1−xMxPO_{4}, after metal substitution, has higher reversibility of lithium ion insertion and extraction.
 During lithium extraction, Fe (II) is oxidized to Fe (III) and the lattice volume shrinks.
 The shrinking volume changes lithium’s returning paths.

 Synthesis processes

 Mass production with stability and high quality still faces many challenges.

-Similar to lithium oxides, LiMPO_{4} may be synthesized by a variety of methods, including: solid-phase synthesis, emulsion drying, sol-gel process, solution coprecipitation, vapor-phase deposition, electrochemical synthesis, electron beam irradiation, microwave process, hydrothermal synthesis, ultrasonic pyrolysis and spray pyrolysis.
+Similar to lithium oxides, LiMPO_{4} may be synthesized by a variety of methods, including: solid-phase synthesis, emulsion drying, sol-gel process, solution coprecipitation, vapor-phase deposition, electrochemical synthesis, electron beam irradiation, Microwave-assisted synthesis(Applies microwave energy to accelerate chemical reactions, resulting in reduced synthesis time and energy consumption.), hydrothermal synthesis, ultrasonic pyrolysis and spray pyrolysis.

 In the emulsion drying process, the emulsifier is first mixed with kerosene.
 Next, the solutions of lithium salts and iron salts are added to this mixture.
 This process produces nanocarbon particles.
 Hydrothermal synthesis produces LiMPO_{4} with good crystallinity.
 Conductive carbon is obtained by adding polyethylene glycol to the solution followed by thermal processing.
 Vapor phase deposition produces a thin film LiMPO_{4}.
 In flame spray pyrolysis FePO4 is mixed with lithium carbonate and glucose and charged with electrolytes.
 The mixture is then injected inside a flame and filtered to collect the synthesized LiFePO_{4}.